What is C Programming? - The Basics

-Before getting started with C programming, lets get familiarized with the language.
+Before getting started with C programming, lets get familiarized with the language first.

 C is a general-purpose programming language used for wide range of applications from Operating systems like Windows and iOS to software that is used for creating 3D movies.